Essential First Aid Kit For Toothache: Must-Have Items

 How do I temporarily relieve my toothache before seeing a dentist?

-Over-the-counter pain relievers or natural remedies like clove oil and cold compresses can provide temporary tooth pain relief.
+Over-the-counter pain relievers, a saltwater rinse, or natural remedies like clove oil and cold compresses can provide temporary, symptomatic relief from tooth pain until you can see a dental professional [2].

 What natural remedies are effective for tooth pain relief?